microsoft/folio/README.md

 ### Global setup and teardown

 To set something up once before running all tests, use `globalSetup` hook in the [configuration file](#writing-a-configuration-file).
-Similarly, use `globalTeardown` to run something once after all the tests. `globalSetup` hook can pass json-serializable data to the tests - it will be available as [`workerInfo.globalSetupResult`](#workerinfo).
+Similarly, use `globalTeardown` to run something once after all the tests.

 ```ts
 // folio.config.ts